INP-SDT/MCPlas/docs/_build/html/_sources/index.rst.txt

 The Application folder in the MCPlas toolbox serves as the central location for organizing geometry-specific modeling cases.
 It contains subfolders such as Generic1D, Generic1p5D, Generic2D, and Generic2p5D, each corresponding to a particular modelling geometry.
 Within each subfolder, there are dedicated MATLAB scripts responsible for defining the geometry, generating the mesh, and configuring project-specific properties such as solvers and study steps.
-Each case also includes a General JSON input file that provides essential settings tailored to that specific geometry.
+Each case also includes a General JSON input file that provides essential settings tailored to that specific geometry (options ``1D``, ``1p5D``, ``2D``, ``2p5D``).
+The General JSON input file should be prepared using Adamant web-tool.
+How to prepare this input file will be explaned in some of the next sections.
 After the model-building process is completed, the resulting .mph file is automatically saved in the same subfolder, keeping all related files organized and localized.

 Generic1D